head-first-csharp/fourth-edition/README.md

 _☮️♥️👾 Jenny and Andrew_

-## Read the first two chapters today!
+## Read the first four chapters today!

 We're pleased to share the **[Early Release chapters](EarlyRelease/Head_First_Csharp_4th_Edition_Early_Release.pdf)** with you!
-Check out the early versions of chapters 1 and 2, and the first two much-anticipated Unity labs: [Head_First_Csharp_4th_Edition_Early_Release.pdf](EarlyRelease/Head_First_Csharp_4th_Edition_Early_Release.pdf)
+Check out the early versions of chapters 1 through 4, the early edition of the _Visual Studio for Mac Learner's Guide_ appendix, and the first two much-anticipated Unity labs: [Head_First_Csharp_4th_Edition_Early_Release.pdf](EarlyRelease/Head_First_Csharp_4th_Edition_Early_Release.pdf)

 ## When is it coming out?

 We're really hard at work finishing this book!
-The [Amazon page](https://www.amazon.com/Head-First-CSharp/dp/1491976705/) has a release date of November 2020, and we're really confident that the book will be available by then.
+The [Amazon page](https://www.amazon.com/Head-First-CSharp/dp/1491976705/) has a release date of November 2020—we think it may be a little later than that, but we're _really close_!

 ## Where to find stuff